jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Standard Out

-  When Unix was developed, Ken Thompson amde the design decision that all devices were files.
+  When Unix was developed, Ken Thompson made the design decision that all devices were files.
 In short, the screen, or teletype, or terminal, is nothing more that a file that is located in the /dev directory.
-By typing the ```who``` command you will see which accounts are logged into the syste.
+By typing the ```who``` command you will see which accounts are logged into the system.
 You will also see the screenshot below.
 Try to open another terminal and execute the ```who``` command again.
 What do you see now?

 ![*Output TTYs of who command*](images/Chapter-06/standard/who.png "Output of TTYs of who command")

   By having a __standard out__ device handle instead of a hard coded driver, this allowed Unix/Linux to exchange standard output devices and not have to modify the output structure of the operating system.
-Notice too that the outputs are refered to as ```tty``` which we learned about in chapter 4.
+Notice too that the outputs are referred to as ```tty``` which we learned about in chapter 4.
 When you execute a command, the output is returned by default to __standard out__ which in this case is the terminal screen.
 You can use the ```> and >>``` out redirectors to send the standard output to a file.
 Be careful, a single ```>``` will create a file if it does not exist, but will also destroy the content of a previous existing file.
 A double ```>>``` will always append, and is non-destructive.
 When you execute this command you will notice no output comes to the screen.
 This is because the angle bracket has redirected the output and written it to a file.
 ```bash
 date > /tmp/todaysdate
 ```